fern-nanan/Group1-Micro/README.md

 3. **app.js** does the actual work:
    - Listens for a click on **Save Category**, reads the two input boxes, checks they aren't empty, then builds and inserts a new table row (including a Delete button).
    - Listens for clicks anywhere inside the table body.
 If the click came from a Delete button, it finds that button's parent row using `event.target.closest('tr')` and removes it with `.remove()`.
+   - Listens for a click on **Delete All** and clears the entire table by setting the table body's `innerHTML` to an empty string.
    - Clears the input boxes and refocuses the Category Name box after each save.

 ## Key Concepts Demonstrated